springer13/tcl/README.md

+This project is no longer maintained, please consider to use its GPU counterpart: https://developer.nvidia.com/cutensor

 # Tensor Contraction Library (TCL) for C++ (and Python)

 TCL is a C++ library for high-performance tensor contractions; TCL also includes